iand/meridian/README.md

 To make a new module available for use in configuration simply import that module's package before calling Meridian's `Main` function.
 The [default command line package](cmd/meridian/main.go) imports all the modules declared in this repository so they are all available for use in configuration.
+The [default configuration file](default.json) demonstrates the use of some of the standard modules.